MMOC/UnrealMovePlugin/README.md

-# Unreal FoldersMovePlugin
+# Unreal contentBrowser FoldersMove Plugin
-a ue4 MoveFolders Plugin
+you can Move your folders within the file to a specific folder.